theangryangel/XI4N/docs/guides/main.rst

-* A working LFS dedicated server, or LFS client installation with Insim configured on a known and available port
+* A working LFS dedicated server, or LFS client installation with Insim configured on a known and available port.
+See :doc:`lfs` for details.

-* A working nodejs and npm installation - you can get this from nodejs.org, or if you're on an Operating System blessed with a package manager, most likely from a common repository
+* A working Node.js and npm installation.
+See :doc:`node` for details.

-* A text editor of your choice
+* A text editor of your choice.

 Once you've met the prerequisties it's pretty simple:

-1. If you don't have it, install Nodejs (seriously, that was in the prequisties)
+1. If you don't have it, install Node.js (seriously, that was in the prequisties, 3 lines above this one.
+It's sad I have to repeat myself.
+I didn't write this for the good of my health).

 2. Open a command prompt and install xi4n by running ``npm install xi4n -g``